 - The text on the left side of the continue screen hasn't been implemented.

-The title screen looks completely different.
+Looks completely different.
 It's much simpler, featuring no animation and only having basic shading.
 The copyright text reads ©SEGA, perhaps suggesting they were intended to publish it rather than Vic Tokai themselves.

 This first line of dialogue from the Colonel was added to the final release.

 A single hiragana character was changed in this line from the villain: ず (zu) to づ (dzu).
-This is just a typo that was fixed, as かねづる (kanedzuru; financial backer) is a word, while かねずる (kanezuru) is not.
+This is just a typo that was fixed, as かねづる (kanedzuru; financial backer) is a word while かねずる (kanezuru) is not.

 (Screenshot from English version used for comparison as it's an earlier build than the final Japanese release.)